 Trophy Ridge React Trio Bow Sight

 If you want the increased accuracy and the tailed sight picture for every shot, then you need an adjustable sight like the Trophy Ridge React Trio.
 It is a high-end adjustable pin bow sight that fits right into a high-performance compound bow setup.

-Its fiber optics measure .019 inches diameter and super bright.
+Its fiber optics measure .019 inches diameter and is super bright.
 You have a yellow vertical post colored for 20 yards, a green and a red pin on the horizontal axis.
 This makes for a good sight picture albeit a tad cluttered.